KNTV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Between them, KNTV and KSTS broadcast the same five services (11.3 and 11.4 on the KSTS multiplex simulcast 11.1 and 11.2 on the KNTV multiplex and vice versa for KSTS).
 The two stations are not co-sited (KSTS is on Mount Allison).

 Analog-to-digital conversion

-KNTV shut down its analog signal, over VHF channel 11, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition VHF channel 12, using PSIP to display KNTV's virtual channel as 11 on digital television receivers.
+KNTV ended regular programming on its analog signal, over VHF channel 11, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+The station's digital signal remained on its pre-transition VHF channel 12, using virtual channel 11.
+As part of the SAFER Act, KNTV kept its analog signal on the air until June 26 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.
+On April 29, 2020, at 1 p.m. during the FCC repack, KNTV relocated from channel 12 to channel 13.

 KNTV is now the largest NBC affiliate on the VHF band—and the only NBC O&O to broadcast on VHF.

+ATSC 3.0

+On March 27, 2023, KNTV began carrying Antenna TV on its multiplexed signal on behalf of KRON on channel 4.2 to help free-up KRON's RF channel 7 for ATSC 3.0 transmission.
+On March 29, 2023, at 10:01 a.m., KNTV and five other Bay Area stations went live on KRON's new transmitter on Sutro Tower in ATSC 3.0.
+With this addition of the ATSC 3.0 signal from Sutro Tower, KNTV is the only station in the Bay Area broadcasting from three different full-power transmitters, concurrently.
+Also, at the time of the ATSC 3.0 launch, the San Francisco Bay Area is the first and only market with all five major English networks participating via O&O stations (as well as Univision O&O KDTV).
+On May 5, 2023, KNTV began upconverting the ATSC 3.0 signal to Dolby Vision, becoming the first station in the market to do so.
+Shortly before the 2024 Summer Olympics in Paris, KNTV started broadcasting its ATSC 3.0 signal in Dolby Atmos, as well as Dolby Vision.